Linear rank-width of distance-hereditary graphs II. Vertex-minor obstructions: Distance-hereditary vertex-minor obstructions for graphs of bounded linear rank-width

-0.2cm We conclude that $G$ has a vertex-minor isomorphic to $\origin{D''}$ where $D''\in \Psi_{k}$, as required. \end{proof}
+0.2cm We conclude that $G$ has a vertex-minor isomorphic to $\origin{D_3}$ where $D_3\in \Psi_{k}$, as required. \end{proof}

-In order to prove that $\Psi_k$ is a minimal set of canonical decompositions of distance-hereditary vertex-minor obstructions for linear rank-width at most $k$, we need to prove that for every $D\in \Psi_k$, $\origin{D}$ has linear rank-width $k+1$ and all its proper vertex-minors have linear rank-width at most $k$.
-However, this property does not hold, for instance, the triangle in $\Psi_0$ has linear rank-width $1$ but all its proper vertex-minors also have linear rank-width $1$.
+In order to prove that $\Psi_k$ is a minimal set of canonical split decompositions of distance-hereditary vertex-minor obstructions for linear rank-width at most $k$, we need to prove that for every $D\in \Psi_k$, $\origin{D}$ has linear rank-width $k+1$ and all its proper vertex-minors have linear rank-width at most $k$.
+However, while $\lrw(\origin{D}) = k+1$ for all $D\in \Psi_k$, they are not minimal with respect to having linear rank-width $k+1$.
+For instance for many canonical split decompositions $D$ in $\Psi_1$, $\origin{D}$ is not a vertex-minor obstruction for linear rank-width $1$ as it contains either $\alpha_1$ or $\gamma_1$ as a vertex-minor (see Section \ref{sec:charlrw1}).
 We guess that the following set $\Phi_k$ would form a minimal set of distance-hereditary vertex-minor obstructions, but we leave it as an open problem.

 \begin{enumerate} \item $\Phi_0:=\{K_2\}$. \item For $k\ge 0$, let $\Phi_{k+1}:=\Delta(\Phi_k)$. \end{enumerate}

 Our intuition is supported by the following.